OpusVL/S00388/README.md

 ## Change Log

-2021-03-15 Removed syslong-ng and move to direct logging to cloudwatch
+2021-03-15 Removed syslog-ng and move to direct logging to cloudwatch